 All IR majors must complete a foreign language at the 202-level, in other words beyond the College requirement of 201-level.
-The bulletin indicates the means of completing this requirement (p.
-248).
+The bulletin indicates the means of completing this requirement.

-International students who have completed TOEFL for admission to Geneseo are considered to have met the requirement, as documented by Ms. Mary Hope, Director of International Student Services.
+International students who have completed TOEFL for admission to Geneseo are considered to have met the requirement.

 The major requires students to study abroad or complete an internship in international affairs.
-The preferred option is study abroad, so that students may fully experience cultural differences.
-Geneseo offers numerous programs, including some organized by the PLSC Department (i.e., the Moscow Program offered yearly by Professor Goekel) as do many other SUNY campuses.
-The Study Abroad Office of Dr. Stephen Burwood can assist you in locating programs suitable to your interests and background.
+The preferred option is to study abroad, so that students may fully experience cultural differences.
+Geneseo offers numerous programs, including some organized by Poli Sci and IR faculty (i.e. trips to Uganda with Professor Grace and to Ghana with Professor Kirk) as do many other SUNY campuses.
+The Study Abroad Office can assist you in locating programs suitable to your interests and background.
 The Geneseo study abroad fair offers another chance to familiarize yourself with different possibilities.

 International relations internships are extremely limited in the Geneseo/Rochester area; students interested in international internships are advised to participate in the Washington Semester program.
 All internships must be pre-approved and supervised by a faculty member.
-Students interested in internships are encouraged to meet with Marilyn Klotz, internship coordinator for the 2007-2008 academic year.
+Students interested in internships are encouraged to meet with Jim Moor (email@example.com), internship coordinator.